-- workforce deployment to ensure required talent is available costeffectively - outsourcing operations from base transactional services (e.g. payment compliance) to premium engagement services (e.g. wealth management) - interim HR/payroll management on a short or long term basis.
+- Workforce deployment to ensure required talent is available cost effectively - Outsourcing operations from base transactional services (e.g. payment compliance) to premium engagement services (e.g. wealth management) - Interim HR/payroll management on a short or long term basis

-Litigation and forensic
+Litigation and Forensic

 Grant Thornton Australia's forensic accounting and litigation support services help businesses quantify and recover economic losses.
-We provide specialist investigative financial, accounting and taxation services that assist to build a case against a breach of contract or obtain a settlement on a wide range of disputes.
+We provide specialist investigative financial, accounting and taxation services that can assist with building a case against a breach of contract or obtain a settlement on a wide range of disputes.